Julia Sebutinde

-Julia Sebutinde is a Ugandan judge serving her second term on the International Court of Justice following her re-election on November 12, 2020.
-She also is the current chancellor of Muteesa I Royal University a university owned by Buganda kingdom.
+Julia Sebutinde (born 28 February 1954) is a Ugandan jurist.
+She is currently serving her second term on the International Court of Justice (ICJ) following her re-election on 12 November 2020.
+She also is the current chancellor of Muteesa I Royal University, a university owned by the Buganda kingdom.
 She has been a judge on the court since March 2012.
 She is the first African woman to sit on the ICJ.
 Before being elected to the ICJ, Sebutinde was a judge of the Special Court for Sierra Leone.
 She was appointed to that position in 2007.

+On 6 February 2024, Julia Sebutinde was elected Vice-President of the International Court of Justice.
+On 14 January 2025, she became the acting president upon president Nawaf Salam's resignation in accordance with the acting line of succession until Yuji Iwasawa's election as president on 3 March 2025.

 Background

-She was born in the Central Region of Uganda to a civil servant and a housewife with the Semambo surname.
+Sebutinde was born in February 1954 in Kampala, Uganda, to a civil servant and a housewife with the Semambo surname.
 She attended the Lake Victoria Primary School in Entebbe in the 1960s.
 She then joined Gayaza High School and later King's College Budo, before entering Makerere University to study law.
 Sebutinde graduated with a Bachelor of Laws in 1977.
 She obtained the Diploma in Legal Practice from the Law Development Center in Kampala in 1978.
 In 1990, she enrolled at the Edinburgh Law School, University of Edinburgh for her Master of Laws, graduating in 1991.
 In 2009, in recognition of her body of work and contribution to international justice, she was awarded an honorary Doctor of Laws by the University of Edinburgh.

-Work history
+Career

 In Africa

 Julia Sebutinde first worked in the Ministry of Justice in the Government of Uganda from 1978 until 1990.
 After graduating from the University of Edinburgh in 1991, she worked in the Ministry of the Commonwealth in the United Kingdom.
 She later joined the Ministry of Justice in the Republic of Namibia, which had just attained Independence at that time.
 In 1996, she was appointed Judge of the High Court of Uganda.
 In that capacity, she presided over three commissions of inquiry related to the following government departments: